-Dumplings in the Basket" was originated from Nan Xiang, a suburb of Shanghai.
+Dumplings in the Basket" was originated from Nan Xiang, a suburb of

-are freshly made to order.
+dumplings", are freshly made to order.
 They arrive at the table in

 meatball surrounded by a delightful meaty broth.

-and to savor the dumpling, the preferred method of consumption is to bite off
+and to savor the dumpling, the preferred method of consumption is to

-Shanghai - crab meat and pork meat.
+available at Joe's Shanghai - crab meat and pork meat.
 Each basket is

-freshly made to order, so don't forget to order your Soup Dumplings upon arrival
+freshly made to order, so don't forget to order your Soup Dumplings

-"Soup Dumplings: A Survival Course" comic strip that was once
+had drawn "Soup Dumplings: A Survival Course" comic strip that was once

 published in the newspapers.
 It comedically depicts the hazard of

 eating a fresh, piping hot dumpling.
 Although a little extreme, the

 danger of burning one's mouth is no different from the dangers of